Jamiat Ulama-i-Hind

 The Jamiat was an active participant in the Khilafat Movement in collaboration with the Indian National Congress.
 It also opposed the partition of India, taking the position of composite nationalism: that Muslims and non-Muslims form one nation.
 As a result, this organisation had a small break-away faction known as the Jamiat Ulema-e-Islam, which decided to support the Pakistan movement.

 The constitution of the Jamiat was drafted by Kifayatullah Dehlawi.
 As of 2021, it is spread over various states of India and has established institutions and wings such as the Idara Mabahith-e-Fiqhiyyah, the Jamiat National Open School, the Jamiat Ulama-e-Hind Halal Trust, the Legal Cell Institute and the Jamiat Youth Club.
-Arshad Madani succeeded his brother Asad Madani as the president in February 2006, however the organization split into the Arshad group and Mahmood group in March 2008.
+Arshad Madani succeeded his brother Asad Madani as the president in February 2006, however the organisation split into the Arshad group and Mahmood group in March 2008.
 Usman Mansoorpuri became the president of the Mahmood group and continued to serve the position until his death in May 2021.
 Mahmood Madani succeeded him as the interim president before being appointed the president on 18 September 2021.
 Arshad Madani serves as the president of Arshad group.